-Liz Cooper has a passion for learning and it is vital to her that visitors to her exhibitions are entertained, challenged, educated and invited to think.
-Liz chooses to work with artists whose concepts and ideas matter to her and it is important to her that what she presents is not only of importance to everyone involved, but also has the potential to reach a wide audience.
+Ceramicist Bridget Macklin, a member of the Design-Nation network, wrote this for me in 2017 as part of a writing workshop we participated in and I am grateful for her permission to reproduce it.: “Liz Cooper has a passion for learning and it is vital to her that visitors to her exhibitions are entertained, challenged, educated and invited to think.
+Liz chooses to work with artists whose concepts and ideas matter to hers, and strives to develop and present projects that are not only of importance to everyone involved, but also have the potential to reach a wide audience.
 Liz is excited by curating contemporary craft, and deeply interested in the inevitability of change and how artists respond.
-The core of what Liz does is to present intriguing and thought-provoking ideas that are explored through the work of artists who also engage with process and materials.
-(With sincere thanks to Bridget Macklin for drafting this statement.)
+The core of what Liz does is to present intriguing and thought-provoking ideas that are explored through the work of artists who also engage with process and materials.”

-Prior to joining NCCD Liz was craft curator for three years at Smiths Row (formerly Bury St Edmunds Art Gallery), curating exhibitions such as Better than Grey and Making and Mending.
-She worked for five years in senior arts administration roles for Studio Voltaire and Contemporary Art Society, both in London.
-Alongside this, she’s freelanced since 2002 for the annual UK/Ireland touring event The Knitting and Stitching Show with internationally renowned textile and fibre artists from around the world.
+Prior to joining NCCD I was craft curator for three years at Smiths Row, curating exhibitions such as Better than Grey and Making and Mending.
+I worked for five years in senior arts administration roles for Studio Voltaire and Contemporary Art Society, both in London.
+Alongside this, I freelanced for the annual UK/Ireland touring event The Knitting and Stitching Show from 2002-2018, working with internationally renowned textile and fibre artists from across the world.

 In 2009 I was part of the Arts Council England “Forming Ideas” research initiative to the Nordic countries.
 I also taught professional development for artists at Mary Ward Centre, London for several years.
 I studied textiles at Goldsmiths College London, and was a core member of leadership network CraftNet between 2014 and 2019.